IIBozhilov21/Three-Tier-Architecture-Login/README.md

   - [Collaborators](#collaborators)

 ## 🔍 Description <a name="description"></a>
-<p> This is an ecological game that is a simulator of an ecosystem. </p>
+<p> This is a program which checks if your username and password are stored in a txt file </p>

 ## 🚀 How to run <a name="install"></a>
-*The following instructions are going to show you how to set up the project*

 ### Installation

   1. Clone the repo

 ### With Visual Studio

   2. Chose 1 to generate files for Visual Studio
   3. Open the solution file with Visual Studio
   4. Compile the project by hitting CTRL + F5 key combination